homeymusic/mami.codi.R/man/thoughts/Math.md

 $\psi$ is frequency, the probability of the fundamental frequency.

-$\phi$ is period, the probability of the fundamental wavelength.
+$\phi$ is period, the probability of the fundamental period.

 #### Real Traveling Wave